Gangarapu-Yashwanth-Kumar/OCR-tastic-Azure-Computer-Vision-in-Action/README.md

 Contributions are welcome!
 If you have suggestions for improvements, new features, or bug fixes, please feel free to open an issue or submit a pull request.

 ## Thank You 🙏
 Thank you for checking out OCR-tastic!
-We appreciate your interest and hope this project is helpful in your Azure cloud development journey with Python.
+We appreciate your interest and hope this project is helpful in your Azure cloud development journey with Python..